Selling Private Label Products on Amazon – 5 Tips To Beat The Competition

 This is probably a personal preference, but I feel better about a 40% margin on a more expensive product and would like even bigger margins when doing a small dollar product – just because it still takes time to launch and maintain that product, so making $2 profit on at item that sells for $8 just isn't that exciting and you've got to really do a bunch of volume to make decent money.

-So if a product costs $10 to buy, we want to end up with at least $16.67 in revenue after Amazon has deducted their commission and fulfillment fee.
+So if a product costs $10 to buy from the manufacturer, we want to end up with at least $16.67 in revenue after Amazon has deducted their commission and fulfillment fee.
 OmniCalculator breaks down gross profit margin this way:

 - find out your COGS (cost of goods sold).
 For example